How Much Should You Spend on Digital Marketing in 2019?

 When planning your digital marketing budget for 2019, there are a few key factors that you need to consider.

-Digital marketing budget depends on three things: the company’s goal, size and product life cycle phase.
+A digital marketing budget depends on three things: the company’s goal, size, and product life cycle phase.

 a.
 Goals and Objectives

 The goal of the company is perhaps the most important factor of all.
 You cannot plan a digital marketing budget without setting out the goals first.